Digital Identity Anchor - Legal Meaning and Data Structure

 2.1 Proposed UNTP Schema Extension

-Current UNTP specifications define a single identifier for a legal entity.
+identifiervalue in the DIA.
+Current UNTP specifications define a singleidentifierfor a legal entity.
 The GTR project proposes an extension to support a Multi-Identifier Trust Stack.
-This allows a Registrar to certify their own ID while safely conveying third-party IDs (GS1, LEI, etc.).
+This allows a Registrar to certify their own ID(s) and convey third-party IDs (GS1, LEI, etc.) without a liability shift - while the registar may verify supplementary IDs, it does not issue or control them.

 {